ardus-uk/yat/about.md

 ## New Projects

 Please note that we are committed to supporting our existing clients.
-We are currently working to capacity and so intend not to accept any new projects during 2022.
+We are currently working to capacity and so intend not to accept any new projects at present.